 It can take up to 18 months to kill off nail fungus using these methods.

 Are they effective?
 Sure they are!
 But do you really want to wait over a year for your nails to begin healing themselves?
-That’s why there is ZetaClear.
-It is a 100% all-natural homeopathic product that utilizes many of the anti-fungal properties that today’s medication does.
-The only difference is that instead of using these properties separately, ZetaClear puts them all together in one easy-to-use system that can clear up a nail infection in weeks instead of years.
+That’s why there is ClearNail Pro+.
+It is an easy-to-use system that can clear up a nail infection in weeks instead of years.

-If you’re ready to get rid of your splitting nails, then it’s time to try ZetaClear.
+If you’re ready to get rid of your splitting nails, then it’s time to try ClearNail Pro+.
 Forget the pain and embarrassment that your split nails communicate to others.
 Repair and restore your nail health today!
-Order online now, direct from ZetaClear and get on top of your fungal nail infection.
+Order ClearNail Pro+ online now, direct from Amazon and get on top of your fungal nail infection.